 Yin figured two specimens in four views.
 His “ungraceful protuberance” was visible in 1a in figure 5 below.
 Comparing 1b and 1c, one can see how different the shape was between the two.
 It’s also important to note that Yin made no comparison to Pleurotomaria carbonaria.
-He did set his new genus under the family Pleurotomariidae.
+However, he did set his new genus under the family Pleurotomariidae.
 He mentions that Shansiella altispiralis was synonymous with Gyronema? altispiralis Grabau from the Permian of Mongolia.

-I sent an inquiry to researchers who could check the institution that was supposed to hold the holotype and paratype and discovered that both specimens are missing.
+I sent an inquiry to researchers who could check the institution that was supposed to hold the holotype and paratype and discovered that both specimens were missing.
 Specimens 4785 through 4792 are missing and likely lost forever.
 Yin’s illustrations are now the only reference for the holotype.

-Eirlys Grey Thomas Erects the Genus Latischisma
+Eirlys Grey Thomas Erects the Genus Latischisma.

-Knight’s Discussion on Yin’s Specimens
+Knight’s Discussion on Yin’s Specimens.

 Nine years later, Knight (1941) reviewed Yin’s description of Shansiella and doubted Yin’s assessment of his specimens.
 While Yin provided photographs, the photos were all that were available to study.
-The specimens, No. 4788 (holotype) and No. 4789 (four paratypes) are likely in a collection in Northern China.
+Specimens No. 4788 (holotype) and No. 4789 (four paratypes) are likely in a collection in Northern China.
 Yin said that the aperture had an “ungraceful protuberance” on the aperture.
 Essentially, the nearly circular aperture was squashed down to an oval.
 Knight concluded that Yin was “deceived by a broken aperture distorted by pressure” (Knight, 1941).
 He also considered the paratype that Yin illustrated as a much better specimen.